 For years, Dr. Beaudin has served as a technology consultant, and brings to bear expertise in a variety of IT subjects.
 Her teaching topics include Accounting Information Systems, Telecommunications and Networking, Wireless Programming, and a host of different programming languages and web technologies.

 Dr. Beaudin earned her Ph.D. in Information Systems from Nova Southeastern University in Ft.
 Lauderdale, FL.
 Additional degrees earned by Dr. Beaudin include a BA in Business Administration and an MBA.

-Tej S. Dhakar is a professor in the Quantitative Studies, Operations and Project Management (QSOPM) department at the Southern New Hampshire University (SNHU).
-He teaches the advanced quantitative methods classes in the Ph.D. program and has assisted with many Ph.D. students in their dissertation research.
+Dr. Tej Dhakar is Professor of Management Science.
+He joined SNHU in 1995 and teaches classes in Business Analytics, Management Science, Operations Management, and Project Management to undergraduate and graduate students.
+He also teaches advanced quantitative methods classes in the doctoral program and has assisted many students in their research.

-Before arriving in the USA, Tej taught MBA students at the Institute of Management Technology and the University of Delhi.
+Tej has earlier taught business students at the Institute of Management Technology and the University of Delhi in India and at the University of Alabama and West Virginia Institute of Technology.
 His business experience includes managing printing operations at the Times of India and the Tata Press Limited for nine years.

 Dr. Tom Chan has been with SNHU since 2000.
 He is responsible for teaching courses in systems design and analysis, data communication, security, web and multimedia development, project management, IT strategy and policy.

 Chan is an active researcher conducting studies in network management, policy and security, technology design and deployment in e-commerce, and emerging technology adaptation and diffusion in education.
 Prior to SNHU, he was an assistant professor at Marist College, a project manager and software engineer specialized in communication network at Citibank.